 1. Saltwater Rinse

-A saltwater solution is one of the best natural antibiotics for a tooth infection.
-A saltwater rinse will irrigate the mouth while also acting to kill some of the bacteria that can cause a tooth infection.
+A saltwater solution can be an effective natural antibiotic for a tooth abscess.
+A saltwater rinse irrigates the mouth while also killing some of the bacteria that can cause a tooth infection.
 Additionally, it can loosen and detach debris and pus in your mouth and around your tooth.

 To create a saltwater rinse, combine ½ a teaspoon of regular table salt with a small cup of warm water and stir well.
 Rinse your mouth for a couple of minutes, swishing the solution thoroughly, and then spit it out.
 Repeat this process several times a day.